Aboriginal and Torres Strait Islander cultural appreciation

 Overcrowded, poor-quality housing in many communities, limited access to healthy food, and the absence of access to Primary Health Care are major contributors to illnesses that should be preventable and that tend to become chronic problems.

-Cardiovascular and respiratory diseases, diabetes, musculoskeletal conditions, kidney disease, and eye and ear problems are massive challenges for Aboriginal and Torres Strait Islander people.
+Cardiovascular and respiratory diseases, diabetes, musculoskeletal conditions, kidney disease, and eye and ear problems are massive challenges for First Nations people.

-The objective of the National Agreement on Closing the Gap (the National Agreement) is to enable Aboriginal and Torres Strait Islander people and governments to work together to overcome the inequality experienced by Aboriginal and Torres Strait Islander people and achieve life outcomes equal to all Australians.
+The objective of the National Agreement on Closing the Gap (the National Agreement) is to enable First Nations people and governments to work together to overcome the inequality experienced by First Nations people and achieve life outcomes equal to all Australians.

 1. Everyone enjoys long and healthy lives